rustamlatypov/cpu-matrix-multiplication/README.md

 ### CPU usage
 Taking FMA instructions into account, the platform is able to perform **≈230G** double-precision floating point operations per second.
 Since matrix multiplication takes **2n^3** floating point operations, the CPU usage for running time **t** is given by **2n^3/t/230G**.
 The lower bound for a matrix multiplication is thus **2n^3/230G**.

 The CPU usages calculations use a hardcoded variable for this specific platform.
-If one wishes to adjust for their own system, the number of double-precision floating point operations per second should be changed in variable `platform_spec` in `common/helper.h`
+If one wishes to adjust for their own system, variable `platform_spec` in `common/helper.h` should be changed to the systems number of double-precision floating point operations per second.

 ## Parallel implementation